SilviaTerra wants to bring the benefits of carbon offsets to every landowner everywhere – TechCrunch

 Currently, many forestry projects are being passed off to offset buyers as legitimate offsets on land that would never have been forested in the first place — rendering the project meaningless and useless in any real way as an offset for carbon dioxide emissions.

 “It’s a bloodbath out there,” said Nova of the scale of the problem with fraudulent offsets in the industry.
-“We’re not repackaging existing forest carbon projects and try to connect the demand side with projects that already exist.
+“We’re not repackaging existing forest carbon projects and trying to connect the demand side with projects that already exist.
 Use technology to unlock a new supply of forest carbon offset.”

 The first Natural Capital Exchange project was actually launched and funded by Microsoft back in 2019.
 In it, 20 Western Pennsylvania land owners originated forest carbon credits through the program, showing that the offsets could work for landowners with 40 acres, or, as the company said, 40,000.